-The day of the wedding traditionally starts with Blahoslovennya (Blessing).
-A few hours before the couple leaves for the church, the bride and the groom join both sets of parents at the home of the bride’s parents for the Blahoslovennya or «blessing».
-The young couple kneels on an embroidered ritual towel (rushnyk, in Ukrainian) in front of their parents.
-Usually the starosty (the oldest relatives from the groom’s family) hold the icons of Jesus Christ and the Virgin Mary, which are draped with embroidered towels.
+The day of the wedding traditionally starts with Blahoslovennya ("blessing" in Ukrainian).
+A few hours before the couple leaves for the church, the bride and the groom join their parents at the home of the bride’s parents for the Blahoslovennya or "blessing".
+The young couple kneels on an embroidered ritual towel ("rushnyk" in Ukrainian) in front of their parents.
+Usually the oldest relatives from the groom’s family called starosty stand on the both sides and hold the icons of Jesus Christ and the Virgin Mary, which are draped with embroidered towels.
 The parents bless their children, wishing them a joyous, prosperous and healthy life together.
-The parents hold the korovai, the ritual wedding bread.
-It is here that the two families officially become one for the first time.
+The parents hold korovai, the ritual wedding bread.
+At this moment the two families officially become one for the first time.

-Unlike most western marriage ceremonies, in the Ukrainian tradition the father of the bride does not "give away" the bride.
-Historically, equality and teamwork has been a century-old tradition.
-The Ukrainian bride and groom enter the church together arm-in-arm as willing and equal partners.
+Unlike most western marriage ceremonies, in Ukrainian tradition the bride's father does not "give away" the bride.
+Historically, equality and teamwork has been a centuries-old tradition, that's why Ukrainian bride and groom enter the church together arm-in-arm as willing and equal partners.

-The newly married couple walks out of the church into the world as husband and wife to the choir and assembly all singing «Mnohaya Lita» («Many Happy Years»).
-This will be sung throughout the reception, as well.
+The newly married couple walks out of the church into the world as a husband and a wife to the choir and assembly singing "Mnohaya Lita" ("Many Happy Years").
+It will be sung throughout the reception as well.

 Ukrainian wedding receptions begin with a ceremony welcoming the bride and groom into the community at the entrance of the reception hall.
-The bridal party has been announced and is seated.
-The parents and starosty meet the newlyweds at the door with a tray of symbolic gifts: bread, salt, honey and wine.
-Bread represents nature’s bounty, salt is a necessity of life, honey-the sweetness of life and wine symbolize prosperity.
+Parents and starosty meet the newlyweds at the door with a tray of symbolic gifts: bread, salt, honey and wine.
+Bread represents nature’s bounty, salt is a necessity of life, honey is the sweetness of life and wine symbolizes prosperity.

 Understanding Ukrainian wedding events can be difficult, especially if you don't speak the language.
 Foreign guests at Ukrainian weddings will be surely awed by the beauty and authenticity of the traditions and rituals.